 Are you looking for ways to cultivate more motivation, engagement, or life satisfaction?
-Celebrating the small victories consistently could be the energy boost you need!
+Celebrating small victories consistently could bring the energy boost you need.

-First, let’s establish what a “small win” is.
-Small wins are anything you accomplish that aligns with your intentions.
-They can be related to work, personal or professional relationships, habit changes, and basically every aspect of your life.
+First, let’s establish what a “small victory” is.
+Small victories are anything you accomplish that aligns with your intentions.
+They can be related to work, personal or professional relationships, habit changes, and or finances.
 Small wins can be easy to gloss over, especially if you’ve been raised on a diet of self-criticism and perfectionism.

 Paying attention to your thoughts opens the door for you to question why everyone must pronounce words the same way.
-Maybe you’re the one saying it wrong?
-This is awareness.
-And as they say, awareness is the key to successful life changes.
+This is awareness, and as they say, awareness is the key to successful life changes.

 Instead of celebrating small victories, why not just wait for the big victories to sweep you to happiness?

-Imagine that the doorbell rings and you answer it.
-A spokesperson with way too much fake tan yells, “Congratulations!
-You have just won 3 million dollars!”
+Imagine that the doorbell rings, you answer it, and a spokesperson with way too much fake tan yells, “Congratulations, you have just won 3 million dollars!”
 Balloons and confetti fall around you.
 How would it feel to celebrate a big win like that?
-You’re doing a happy dance in your mind, aren’t you?

 In fact, the internet is already abuzz with articles that extol the virtues of celebrating the small stuff.
 But happiness is only one of the dozens of reasons you should celebrate routinely.

-The reasons for celebrating small can be broken down into 4 main categories:
+The reasons for celebrating small can be broken down into the following categories.